The best thing you can do with leftover money after expenses are paid is to focus on financial goals such as paying off debt, saving, or investing.

 Focus on Any Existing Debt Repayment

-Increasing Personal debt can be stressful.
-Instead of making the minimum payments on debt like auto loans, car payments, or online personal installment loans, try to make larger monthly installments if you can.
+Increasing personal debt can be stressful.
+Instead of making the minimum payments on debt like auto loans, car payments, personal loan options, bad credit loans, or online installment loans, try to make larger monthly installments if you can.
 Then, watch your total debt shrink amid your consistent monthly payments.
 The more money you spend on debt payments now, the less money you’ll have to spend in the future!

 Start a Kids College Fund